PharmCat/MetidaNCA.jl/docs/src/details.md

   MetidaNCA can work with [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/).
   There is no guarantee that all functions will work without errors.
   All validation procedures with Unitful should be done manually before use.

+!!! warning Dose and time settings
+  If you are using Unitful, check `dositime` settings: `DoseTime(dose = 100u"mg", time = 0u"hr")`.
+  For properly results all values should have units (including time and concentration data in data table).